 Mary Berry Roasted Butternut Squash Soup Recipe

 How To Make Mary Berry Roasted Butternut Squash Soup

-2. Prepare the vegetables: Place the cubed squash, pepper chunks, onion wedges, and whole garlic cloves on a large roasting tray or baking sheet.
+2. Prepare the vegetables: Toss the squash, peppers, onion, and garlic onto a large roasting tray.

-5. Simmer the soup: Transfer the roasted vegetables into a large pot.
-Pour in the stock and add the grated ginger.
-Bring the liquid to a boil, then lower the heat and let it simmer gently for about 10 minutes.
+5. Simmer: Transfer all the roasted goodness into a large pot (don’t leave the tasty juices behind on the tray!).
+Pour in the stock and add the ginger.
+Bring to a boil, then simmer for 10 minutes to let the flavors marry.

+Mary Berry Roasted Butternut Squash Soup Recipe